tcrgit/airprint-for-osx-via-bash/README.md

 # airprint-for-osx
-A Bash scripts to advertise a OSX shared non-AirPrint printer as AirPrint printer using unix tools only
+A Bash script to advertise a OSX shared non-AirPrint printer as AirPrint printer using unix tools only

 This project contains three command-line tools (scripts) which may be helpful to others who are attempting to get iOS AirPrint to print to non-AirPrint ready printers.